aewindle110/DroneWQ/README.md

 # UAS_WQ

-UAS multispectral remote sensing
 ____ is a Python package that can be used to analyze multispectral data collected from a UAS.
-These scripts are specific for the MicaSense RedEdge-MX camera.
+These scripts are specific for the MicaSense RedEdge cameras.
+You will need to also download the MicaSense imageprocessing scripts that can be found [here](https://github.com/micasense/imageprocessing).
+The entire imageprocessing repo will need to be downloaded locally in the same directory as this package.

 ## ***Important***
 Once all MicaSense images have been downloaded into a local directory, please seperate images into 3 sub-directories labeled: